DarkRiftNetworking/DarkRift/README.md

 Please try to follow the template provided and to make sure you add the correct labels to your issues/suggestions.
 Any example code or projects that showcase how to reproduce your bug or how you think your suggestion should be implemented would be very  appreciated!

+## Projects Boards
+The [project boards](https://github.com/DarkRiftNetworking/DarkRift-Networking/projects) are publicly viewable Kanban boards of the work that we're doing and have planned for DarkRift.
+Feel free to discuss and make suggestions or feature requests about on the work items you see!

 ## Wiki
 The [wiki](https://github.com/DarkRiftNetworking/DarkRift-Networking/wiki) is publicly editable and is a place for anyone to add content, code snippets, tutorials and anything that would be useful to other members of the DarkRift Networking community.